Fine-tuning danbot

 - It is mine, and

-- that when I write something on Monday in my own style, it is composed in such a manner that reading it back on Friday, I discern my own intent without excessive strain.
+- that when I write something on Monday in my own style, reading it back on Friday, I discern my own intent without excessive strain.

 If I could train a small specialist model that bakes the style into weights rather than pleading for it via prompt, every AI draft I touch could pass through it and come out sounding like me, or at least, hopefully not substantially worse despite having been interfered with by an LLM.